 While occasional dizziness is nothing to be alarmed about, frequent dizziness should be taken more seriously as it has significant impacts on your life, like being able to drive a vehicle.
 Treatments for dizziness do depend on the underlying causes and symptoms.

 In general, you will want to see a healthcare professional if you experience reoccurring, prolonged, severe, or sudden dizzy spells.
-Some of the more common causes of dizziness could include:
+Some of the more common causes include:

 #1: Vertigo –